Quad City-style pizza: By region

 The dish originates in the Quad Cities region of the United States.

-The dish has been prepared in other areas of the United States, including Mahtomedi, Minnesota, Acworth, Georgia, Harrisburg, North Carolina, Mesa, Arizona West Des Moines, and Chicago.
+The dish has been prepared in other areas of the United States, including Mahtomedi, Minnesota; Acworth, Georgia; Harrisburg, North Carolina(Pub 49); Mesa, Arizona; West Des Moines, Iowa; Northwest and Central Indiana and Chicago, Illinois.

 The Outsiders Pizza Company now sells a frozen version of the Quad City-style pizza nationwide through major retail store chains.